stevenandrewyates/SAYplantAnnotate/README.md

 Previously proteins were functionally annotated based on similarity with other proteins (arabidopsis).
 However, arabidopsis doesn't have everything, plants evolve and diverge.
 So to get a holistic overview of protein function we will use a motif scanning tool to find functional domains in the proteins: using [Interproscan](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3998142/).
 There are many different kinds of motifs (types of proteins) and different ways of scanning these motifs.
 InterProscan provides a one-stop-shop for protein classification, where all the signatures produced by the different member databases are placed into entries within the InterPro database

-For this work I was using a linux workstation (the one ending in 2).
-Unfortunatley I couldn't get this to work on the Euler computer (this process is not run often so it was difficult to justify spending extra time on getting it to work on Euler).
+For this work I was using a linux workstation (Fedora, the one ending in 2).
+Unfortunatley I couldn't get this to work on the Euler computer (this process is not run often, so it was difficult to justify spending extra time on getting it to work on Euler).
 Anyway to begin we will download the tools needed, they include: Java version 11, Interproscan and this repository.

 ```
 sudo dnf install java-11-openjdk.x86_64